botpress/botpress/docs/guide/docs/pro/licensing.md

 ## Customize your license

 Now that we have a Botpress account setup, we can buy license.
 Go ahead an click on **Buy your first key**.
-You can five your license a friendly name to make it easy to recognize which license is used where.
-By default, only the Botpress pro license is enabled which it gives allows you to:
+You can fill your license a friendly name to make it easy to recognize which license is used where.
+By default, only the Botpress pro license is enabled which allows you to:

 - Create unlimited bots
 - Add collaborators